-A medical study looked into the age-old question of whether money can buy you happiness and found that the answer was a very loud yes.
+A report in the Journal of Consumer Psychology looked into the age-old question of whether money can buy you happiness and found that the answer was a very loud yes.

 In fact, the study concluded that if money doesn’t make you happy, then you’re probably not spending it right.

 The study also found that one of the keys to how money can make you happy is to understand the importance of spending it on things that make you happy instead of things that don’t.

 1. Buy more small things

 Human psychology means that we adapt so well to the stuff we buy that even making a big material purchase does not have long-lasting effects.

 But that also means that the difference in happiness between a big purchase and a small one is minimal, and we could have multiple pleasures for the cost of one.

 We don’t need lots of money to buy the “one big thing” when we can afford smaller, more frequent mini-things.